-Place a piece of parchment paper on a large baking sheet.
+Place a piece of parchment paper or wax paper on a large baking sheet.

-Break your pretzels in half and dip the top 3/4 of each half (including the broken side) in your melted almond bark.
-Place them onto your parchment paper.
+Break your pretzels in half and dip the top 3/4 of each of the pretzel pieces (including the broken part of the pretzel) in your melted almond bark.
+Do not cover the entire pretzel.

 Immediately place two candy eyes next to each other towards the top of your pretzels and 2 green skittles on each side of the pretzels by the eyes (your earmuffs).

-Once you have the desired amount of pretzels, carefully transfer your baking sheet to the freezer for 5 minutes to let them harden (or you can leave them out on the counter for about 30 minutes).
+Once you have the desired amount of pretzels, carefully transfer your cookie sheet to the freezer for 5 minutes to let the melted chocolate harden (or you can leave them out on the counter for about 30 minutes).

-While you are waiting for the bark to harden, roll out your red fondant on a piece of parchment paper.
+While you are waiting for the bark to harden, roll out your red fondant with a rolling pin on a piece of parchment paper.
 You’ll want it so that it is thin, but not too thin such that it will fall apart.

 Cut the fondant into approximately 1/2″ x 4.5″ rectangles.

-When the pretzels are ready, wrap one piece of fondant around each pretzel, about a third of the way down (at the “neck”) and carefully press the overlapping pieces together in front (this is your scarf).
+When the chocolate covered pretzel rods have set, wrap one thin strip of fondant around each pretzel, about a third of the way down (at the “neck”), and carefully press the overlapping pieces together in front (this is your scarf).

-Use your black icing to draw 3 dots under the nose for a mouth.
-Serve and enjoy!
+Use your black icing to draw 3 dots under the nose for a mouth to complete each pretzel snowman.
+Serve and enjoy your own little snowmen!